WhatAKitty/spark-project/README.md

 `git clone git@github.com:WhatAKitty/spark-project.git`

 ### Import sources into your IDE
 This project is developed on Intellij IDEA.
-So, If you use other IDE, you could search google about how to import a intellij project.
+So, If you are using other IDE, you could search google about how to import a intellij project.

 ## Contributing
 [Pull requests][] are welcome; see the [contributor guidelines][] for details.